How to Apply to Penn State Great Valley as an International Student

-Application deadlines for fall admission
+International student application deadlines for fall admission

-30 April: Recommended application deadline.
+30 April: Recommended application deadline for international applicants.

 - A completed online application.